 A register, which is regularly monitored and updated, is kept of children with English as an additional language.
-It records those for whom support is needed and those for whom it is not.
 The child's progress is monitored continuously through the normal school procedures of formative and summative assessments and evaluations (as laid out in the school's Assessment and Reporting Policy).
 In addition, one-to-one support carried out by the LS Teacher is monitored by the Head of LS and Class Teacher and records are kept within the Learning Support Department.
 During these meetings, children with EAL and SEND are discussed and thereby an important link between EAL and SEND is maintained.
 The EYFS ongoing assessment is an integral part of the learning and development progress.
-Assessments are recorded against Early Learning Goals as stated in the EYFS Statutory Framework 2021.
+Assessments are recorded against Early Learning Goals as stated in the EYFS Statutory Framework 2021 and follow a three-step process.
 Should there be any cause for concern Early Year Practitioners will discuss these concerns with the Foundation Stage Lead.
 Action will be taken on an individual basis.